ybot1122/playground/ssr-rsc-intro/README.md

 `except via a Suspense-compatible library or framework.`

 Unfortunately this is a touchy subject, and React has been criticized for potentially keeping this implementation "secret" to discourage us from integrating with Suspense on our own.
-Instead, we should rely on a meta-framework like NextJS or Remix.
-This has been a controversy / drama.
-In this tutorial, I will fix this error with a very straightforward logic: using an if-statement, if I am on the clientside, then return a Promise that never resolves; Eventually the streaming HTML will come in.
-This is absolutely not a production-ready solution, but I wanted to be transparent about this whole caveat.

-You can
+Instead, telling us to [rely on a meta-framework](https://react.dev/blog/2022/03/29/react-v18#suspense-in-data-frameworks) like NextJS or Remix.
+This has been a controversy.
+What's worse is that a lot of these meta-frameworks implement solutions using "React internals" that technically are not "recommended".

+In this example, I am using the `use` hook which is the official way to make a component suspend.
+However, you can see the infinite loop problem we have.

+Check out my solution in `streaming-with-hydration/StreamingWithHydration.jsx` file.
+I replaced the `fetchData` method with a new one that throws promises instead of returning a promise.

+Now you can visit http://localhost:3000/im-streaming-html-with-hydration to see everything working.

+The sad truth is that "throwing promises" is not an officially recommended way to suspend a component.
+And React team warns us that this implementation may change in the future.
+Meanwhile, meta-frameworks have gone ahead with various implementations to solve this and make `Suspense` + `Streaming` ready for its users.

+It is a weird situation where the core library itself doesn't fully support the functionality, but frameworks built around it have gone on and touted as ready for production.

 # SECTION 6: React Server Components